galacticpuzzlehunt/gph-site/README.md

-This is an exported version of the software that runs the Galactic Puzzle Hunt website.
-The export was made in February 2020 and reflects some aspects of the 2019 and (planned) 2020 GPHes.
-This repository is **not maintained**.
+This is a Django app for running puzzlehunts, written by several members of ✈✈✈ Galactic Trendsetters ✈✈✈ for running the Galactic Puzzle Hunt.
+The present codebase is primarily based off an export made in February 2020, and reflects some aspects of the 2019 and (originally planned) 2020 GPHs.
+This repository is not formally maintained, but we're hoping to get it to such a state soon.

 # Quick Start